Quantum information in Riemannian spaces: Quantum phase space

-Thus, when expressed in terms of $\lambda$-wavefunctions rather than conventional wavefunctions normalized with respect to the Riemannian measure, the expression for Wigner's function in arbitrary Riemannian spaces has the same form as in flat space \cite{zachos2002deformation}.
+Thus, when expressed in terms of $\lambda$-wavefunctions rather than conventional wavefunctions normalized with respect to the Riemannian measure, the expression for the Wigner function in arbitrary Riemannian spaces has the same form as in flat space \cite{zachos2002deformation}.
+This expression is mathematically equivalent to that introduced in \cite{gneiting2013quantum} by using translations to construct Stratonovich-Weyl operator kernels.